 When you access a rule set for a host or service in Setup, Checkmk will show you this rule set in the analysis mode.
 You can get there by clicking on the icon in the action menu in the Setup in the host or service list.
 The following Effective parameters of page shows the list of rules that apply to the host/service.
 To go to the analysis mode, click on the name of a rule set for which at least one rule exists, i.e. a set which is not set to the Default value:

 This mode has two features.
 Firstly, a second button for setting rules appears — Add rule for current host bzw.
 Add rule for current host and service.

 With this you can create a new rule which has the appropriate current host or service already preselected.
 You can create an exceptional rule very easily and directly in this way.
 Secondly, a ‘traffic light’ icon appears in every line, the color of which shows whether and/or how this rule affects the current host, or respectively, service.
 The following conditions are possible:

 This rule has no effect on the current host or service.

-The rule is applicable.
+The rule matches.
 But because another rule higher in the hierarchy has priority this rule is ineffective.

-This rule is applicable.
+This rule matches.
 Another rule higher in the hierarchy in fact has priority but doesn’t define all parameters, so that at least one parameter is defined by this lower rule.

 In the last condition — the rule is a partial match — can only occur for rule sets in which a rule can define multiple parameters by selecting individual check boxes.
 Theoretically, every parameter for another rule can also be set individually here.
 More on this later.